bioinformatics-core-shared-training/Intro-linux-command-line/moving-data.md

 ### Downloading Data from your Virtual Machine with PSCP

 1. Follow the instructions in the Upload section to download (if needed) and access the *PSCP* program (steps 1-3)
-2. Download the text file using the following command **(make sure you substitute 'your-pc-username' for your actual pc username and 'ec2-54-88-126-85.compute-1.amazonaws.com' with your AMI instance address)**
+2. Download the text file using the following command **(make sure you substitute 'your-pc-username' for your actual pc username and 'VM name' with your instance address)**

 ~~~
 C:\User\your-pc-username\Downloads> pscp.exe dcuser@ec2-54-88-126-85.compute-1.amazonaws.com:/home/dcuser/shell_data/untrimmed_fastq/scripted_bad_reads.txt.